cgalmozzi/Natprotocol_5/Readme_SeRP.md

 ```

-1. Open Python, it already has a default python editor (IDLE) from which you can run python.
-2. Save your python scripts with extension .py in one directory
-3. Save the “references_yeast” folder, containing all six reference files, in the same directory as the scripts.
-4. Set the path in the script to a directory for both, input and output files.
-5. Execute the script (run).

-The expected run time for a demo on a recommended computer is approximately half a working day.
+-   The expected run time for a demo on a recommended computer is approximately half a working day.